-The policy identifies circumstances where conflicts of interest may arise and outlines the requirement to evaluate conflicts, control or avoid conflicts, and disclose relevant conflicts of interest.
-The policy also sets out who is responsible for managing conflicts and addresses the requirement to monitor, review, and have appropriate approval of the conflicts management policy.
-The Board has also adopted a Directors' Conflict of Interests Policy that governs the disclosure of directors' interests and procedures for managing conflicts.
-This policy is available on the website.
+The Conflicts Management Policy identifies circumstances where conflicts of interest may arise and outlines the requirement to evaluate conflicts, control or avoid conflicts, and disclose relevant conflicts of interest.
+The policy also sets out who is responsible for managing conflicts and addresses the requirement to monitor, review, and have appropriate board approval processes.

+The Directors' Conflict of Interests Policy governs the disclosure of directors' interests and procedures for managing conflicts that may arise through those interests.